tomjoht/documentation-theme-jekyll/pages/en/solar_station.md

 ## Overview

 CanAirIO now have power saving settings thanks to the collaboration and feedback from the community.
 With these modes and the addition of minimal hardware we could have a solar station.
+Please note that the current status of this solution is **testing** but we have two stations working well.

 ## Power saving settings